Shaleeta/607-2024/Goblin.md

-For the audio I'm thinking of having myself record the intro but having either my brother or my partner record the voices/story.
+For the audio, I'm thinking of having myself record the intro but having either my brother or my partner record the voices/story.
+I